Heart of Glass (song): Production

 Having combined the drums with the drum machine, another important feature of the CR-78 was that it could be used to send a trigger pulse to the early polyphonic synthesizers.
 This trigger pulse feature was also used on "Heart of Glass".
 The trigger pulse created by the CR-78 became a distinctive electronic/synth element of the song.
 The additional synthesizer portions of the song were played separately.

 Other electronic musical instruments used in the track include the Roland SH-5 and Minimoog synthesizers.
 Due to the lack of music sequencers, they recorded three different parts using the SH-5 and Minimoog.

 For the guitars, each guitar part was again recorded on separate tracks.
-For the vocals, Debbie Harry's voice was recorded on a single track and a double track, combined into a single vocal recording.
+For the vocals, Debbie Harry's voice was double-tracked (sung twice and combined into a single track).

 In an interview in the magazine that is part of the collector's edition for the 2011 ninth Blondie studio album Panic of Girls, Debbie Harry explained that band members Chris Stein and Jimmy Destri had purchased the CR-78 from a music store on 47th Street in Manhattan and that this is how the device had become part of the production of "Heart of Glass": "Chris and Jimmy were always going over to 47th Street where all the music stores were, and one day they came back with this little rhythm box, which went 'tikka tikka tikka'...
 And the rest is history!"
 Stein also credited Destri with influencing the song's sound, saying he "had a lot to do with how the record sounds...
 It was Jimmy who brought in the drum machine and a synthesiser.
 Synchronising them was a big deal at the time.
 It all had to be done manually, with every note and beat played in real time rather than looped over."